Starting from:

 Hiroshima to Osaka

-Check out of your Hiroshima hotel and travel by express train to Osaka, a journey of approximately one hour.
-After arrival, enjoy time for lunch before visiting historic Osaka Castle, set within expansive gardens and home to a museum that brings the city’s past to life.
+Check out of your Hiroshima hotel and board an express train to Osaka, enjoying a comfortable journey of about one hour as the scenery shifts from coastal Hiroshima to vibrant Kansai.
+Upon arrival, take time for lunch before visiting Osaka Castle, set within expansive gardens and home to a museum that vividly presents the city’s history.

-In the evening, dive into Osaka’s energetic nightlife as you wander the neon-lit Dotonbori district and stroll along the canal.
-Sample local street food favorites such as takoyaki, kushikatsu, okonomiyaki, and kaiten sushi, a scene that often inspires travelers considering a culinary tour across Japan.
+In the evening, head to the neon-lit Dotonbori district and stroll along the canal, soaking up the lively atmosphere.
+Sample local street food favorites such as takoyaki, kushikatsu, okonomiyaki, and kaiten sushi, flavors that often inspire travelers considering a culinary tour across Japan.

 Osaka Castle in autumn.
 Photo: cowardlion/Shutterstock